-Hawkins brings 10 years of experience coaching at the collegiate level to the Utes.
+Hawkins is in his 11th year as a coach at the collegiate level.
 Before joining UCSB he was the head coach at Occidental College from 2009-11.
-In three seasons, he improved Occidental's record from 16-24 (6-15 in the Southern California Intercollegiate Athletic Conference) his first year in 2009 to a 23-16 record in 2011, finishing tied for third in the conference standings with an 18-10 league mark.
-Occidental led the conference and ranked in the top 10 nationally in stolen bases all three seasons, while Jason Jebbia and Logan Allen both earned all-region honors.
+In three seasons, he improved Occidental's record from 16-24 his first year in 2009 to a 23-16 record in 2011.
+Occidental led the conference and ranked in the top 10 nationally in stolen bases all three seasons.

 He spent four years as head assistant coach at the University of Redlands as infield and hitting coach and recruiting coordinator.
 Consistently one of the top teams in the league, Redlands led the SCIAC in batting average every year, setting a new school record in 2008 with a .363 team average.
-The team was first or second in the conference in fielding percentage and stolen bases three of his four years with the team.
 Redlands ranked first in the NCAA in double plays per game in 2007, while ranking seventh in the country in stolen bases.

 Hawkins also spent two years with the Palm Springs Power in the Southern California Collegiate summer league (2006-07), helping them to back-to-back league titles.
 He was a pitching coach for the Corvallis Knights in the West Coast Collegiate summer league in 2008.
 The Knights finished first in the West division and won the WCL championship.

 Before joining the college ranks, Hawkins was a head coach at Desert Hot Springs High School in California (1999-2004) and Springfield High School in Oregon (1995-96) and also served as an assistant coach at North Eugene High School in Oregon (1997-98).